Other Crossing Brigades

 The Berkshire Environmental Action Team (BEAT) coordinates crossing brigade efforts in the Berkshires, including sites in Lenox, Monterey, and West Stockbridge, MA.
 They are also happy to help coordinate other crossings if people reach out to them about additional sites in Berkshire County.
 To learn more, email BEAT.

-The Conservation Office for the City of Gardner is hoping to start coordinating amphibian crossing efforts in Gardner, MA.
-Email Conservation Agent Sopie Darrow for more information or to sign up.
+The Conservation Office for the City of Gardner began coordinating amphibian crossing efforts in Gardner, MA in 2023.
+Email Conservation Agent Sophie Dorow for more information.

 The Littleton Conservation Commission coordinates crossing brigade efforts in Littleton, Acton, and Boxboro, MA.
 Email Amy Green for more information or to sign up.